atommarvel/jetpackTemplate/README.md

 Love all the static analysis tooling.
 I noticed that the project's codestyle doesn't match the default intellij kotlin codestyle.
 Specifically, the "Use import with '*' with X names" import rules is the first thing I noticed.
 Maybe it makes sense to provide the codestyle in the template?
-Would that just me a matter of making .idea/codeStyles/Project.xml not ignored?
+Would that just be a matter of making .idea/codeStyles/Project.xml not ignored?

 I included static analysis tooling in the build for this project.
 I like to use these tools to maintain consistency, so include them in all my projects.